 As one of the few mobile/desktop software for filing tax returns/statements, I wanted to know how it stands against its competitors.

 The first one that I compared it to is the e-file.
 The main advantage that it holds against it is the live chat, real-time support, and the fact that you can file complicated taxes with the TurboTax app.

-Keep in mind that e-file is much more affordable and certainly a better option if you are on a tight budget and know what you are doing.
+Remember that e-file is less expensive and the preferable choice if you are on a tight budget and have some experience.